-It’s no joke.
-Humorous and quirky messages on electronic signs may soon disappear from highways and freeways across the country.
-The U.S. Federal Highway Administration has given states two years to ...
+(WISH) — Officials are not laughing.
+They say it’s no joke.
+Humorous and quirky messages on electronic signs will soon disappear from highways and freeways across the country.
+According to The ...

 Humorous and quirky messages on electronic signs will soon be disappearing from highways and freeways across the country.
 This one, from 2021, was seen on boards ahead of the annual Red River Rivalry ...